-We will call you prior to your scheduled procedure and answer any further questions you might have.
-We will also call in a prescription for an oral sedative to your preferred pharmacy.
-You will want to bring the oral sedative with you to the office on the day of the procedure.
+We will call you before your scheduled procedure and answer any further questions you might have.
+We will also give a prescription for an oral sedative.
+You will bring the oral sedative to the office on the day of the procedure.

-Clothing: A pair of loose, comfortable shorts to wear will be provided for your treatment
+Clothing: A pair of loose, comfortable shorts will be provided for your treatment

-Driving: You will be receiving local anesthetic and an oral sedative during the procedure and will not be able to drive home following the procedure.
+Driving: You will receive a local anesthetic and an oral sedative during the procedure and will not be able to drive home.
 Please arrange for someone to drive you home.
-While the actual procedure takes only about one hour, you will be in the office approximately 2 hours.
+While the procedure takes only about one hour, you will be in the office for approximately 2 hours.

 Eating/Drinking: Please drink plenty of water the day before the procedure.
-We encourage you to have a small meal one to two hours prior to arriving at the office.
-Please do not come to the office on an empty stomach.
+We encourage you to have a small meal one to two hours before arriving at the office.
+Please do not come to the office with an empty stomach.